 Understanding which SLA metrics you can measure

-You can define SLA service targets for six different metrics, which include reply time and resolution time metrics.
+You can define SLA service targets for seven different metrics, which include reply time, update time, and resolution time metrics.

 Reply time metrics

-Reply time metrics help you understand how your team is performing in regards to responding to your customers and keeping them informed while their issue is being resolved.
+Reply time metrics help you understand how your team is performing in regards to responding to your customers.

 Reply time SLA policies aren’t currently supported for chat or messaging tickets.